-For internationally trained applicants please click here for credentials assessment and English Language Requirements.
+For internationally trained applicants please visit International Admission Procedures & Requirements for credentials assessment and English Language Requirements.

 Students must have access to a computer that meets the minimum system requirements, and access to the Internet.
 Students must meet Michener’s English language proficiency policy.
 Please view the English Language Requirements for further information.
 If you require an English language assessment, please review our English Language Assessment page for specific requirements.

 Tuition is payable on a course-by-course basis and includes some program materials, tutor support and evaluation.